 In recent years, more has been done to bring the event to public attention.
 In 2007, the Sand Creek National Historic Site, run by the Sand Creek Massacre Foundation, was established, dedicated to preserving the memory of the tragedy.

 The Sand Creek Massacre was a horrific betrayal of the trust of those who came seeking and believing in peace.
-It was a poignant moment in American history where the worst barbarism was showcased and displayed.
+It was a poignant moment in American history where the worst barbarism was showcased.

 And it was not an isolated case.
 It was only one of many such events that characterized the relationship between American settlers and the Native Americans.